Wildcat: Conservation

 Wildcat species are protected in most range countries and listed in CITES Appendix II.
 The European wildcat is also listed in Appendix II of the Berne Convention on the Conservation of European Wildlife and Natural Habitats and in the European Union's Habitats and Species Directive.

 Conservation Action Plans have been developed in Germany and Scotland.

 In culture

 Domestication

 An African wildcat skeleton excavated in a 9,500-year-old Neolithic grave in Cyprus is the earliest known indication for a close relationship between a human and a possibly tamed cat.
 As no cat species is native to Cyprus, this discovery indicates that Neolithic farmers may have brought cats to Cyprus from the Near East.
 Results of genetics and morphological research corroborated that the African wildcat is the ancestor of the domestic cat.
 The first individuals were probably domesticated in the Fertile Crescent around the time of the introduction of agriculture.
-Murals and statuettes depicting cats as well mummified cats indicate that it was commonly kept by ancient Egyptians since at least the Twelfth Dynasty of Egypt.
+Murals and statuettes depicting cats as well as mummified cats indicate that it was commonly kept by ancient Egyptians since at least the Twelfth Dynasty of Egypt.